interrogator/corpkit/index.rst

 *corpkit* is a Python-based tool for doing more sophisticated corpus linguistics.

 It does a lot of the usual things, like parsing, interrogating, concordancing and keywording, but also extends their potential significantly: you can create structured corpora with speaker ID labels, and easily restrict searches to individual speakers, subcorpora or groups of files.

-Concordancing can take advantage of parser output, rather than simply lexis.
-You can keyword lemmas or lexicogrammatical features, or compare keywords in each subcorpus compared to the corpus as a whole.
+You can interrogate parse trees, CoreNLP dependencies, lists of tokens or plain text for combinations of lexical and grammatical features.
+Results can be quickly edited, sorted and visualised in complex ways, saved and loaded within projects, or exported to formats that can be handled by other tools.

-Interrogations can be quickly edited, sorted and visualised in complex ways, saved and loaded within projects, or exported to formats that can be handled by other tools.
+Concordancing is extended to allow the user to query and display grammatical features alongside tokens.
+Keywording can be restricted to certain word classes or positions within the clause.
+If your corpus contains multiple documents or subcorpora, you can identify keywords in each, when compared to the corpus as a whole.

 *corpkit* leverages `Stanford CoreNLP`_, NLTK_ and pattern_ for the linguistic heavy lifting, and pandas_ and matplotlib_ for storing, editing and visualising interrogation results.
 Multiprocessing is available via `joblib`, and Python 2 and 3 are both supported.